Do you wish you could get 1000s of legitimate Amazon reviews?

-You may even want to make a short video that does the same thing – expresses your gratitude to the customer, reminds them of the product’s main benefits/value, and then asks (and explains how) to leave a review on Amazon.
+You may even want to make a short video that does the same thing – expresses your thanks to the customer, reminds them of the product’s main benefits/value, and then asks (and explains how) to leave a review on Amazon.

 Method 6: Early reviewer program

-The Early Reviewer Program is made specifically to help sellers get the first few reviews for their products.
+The Early Reviewer Program is made to help sellers get the first few reviews for their products.
 You can enroll products in this program that don’t have any reviews yet, and Amazon will reach out to customers, offering small incentives for people to leave (honest) reviews.

-Method 7: Check your seller feedback!
+Method 7: Check your seller feedback

 What if I told you that you had more product reviews than you think, but they’re just in the wrong place?
-It’s probably true.

-Customers often make mistakes when trying to leave a review, and end up leaving it in the seller feedback area instead. [what is seller feedback?
-See here.]
+Customers often make mistakes when trying to leave a review, and end up leaving it in the seller feedback area instead.

 If so, reach out to the customer, thank them for their kind comment, and politely ask whether they can add the comment as a review on the product listing.